 Sustainability-related information is monitored via various systems and dedicated teams.
 Data and research from external providers and sources, subjected to thorough due diligence, are complemented by internal research and analysis to ensure that the fund is invested in accordance with the environmental/social characteristics promoted.
 Additionally, interactions and engagements meetings with companies' management are conducted to gather further insights into how companies are addressing their ESG risks and opportunities, promote best practices and better inform the investment decision-making process.

 2. No sustainable investment objective

 This financial product promotes environmental/social characteristics but does not have as its objective a sustainable investment.
-Whilst the fund has no sustainable investment objective, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.
+It will not make any sustainable investments.